 If you do not read, fully understand and agree to the Progressive Website Development Ltd Terms, you must immediately leave the Progressive Website Development Ltd Website and avoid or discontinue all use of the Progressive Website Development Ltd Services.

 Unless agreed otherwise with the Client, all website design services require an advance payment of a minimum of fifty (50) percent of the project quotation total before the work commences.
-A second payment of twenty five (25) percent is required after the client review and design sign off stage, with the remaining percentage of the project quotation total due upon completion of the work, prior to upload to the server or release of materials.
+The second payment of twenty-five (25) percent is required after the client review and design sign off stage, with the remaining percentage of the project quotation total due upon completion of the work, prior to upload to the server or release of materials.

 All Charges are exclusive of VAT.

 Progressive Web Development Ltd shall submit invoices in line with the timescales above.
 Invoices are normally sent via email, but hard copy invoices are available on request.
 Payment is due on receipt of the invoice by the Client.

 Payment for services is due by bank transfer.
 Bank details will be made available on invoices.

 If the Client fails to make any payment due to Progressive Web Development Ltd by the due date for payment, then, without limiting Progressive Web Development Ltd’s remedies under or in connection with these terms and conditions, the Client shall pay interest on the overdue amount at the rate of 4% per annum above the Bank of England’s base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Client shall pay the interest together with the overdue amount.